 - Specific Media

-The above list is not exhaustive so to basically to sum up Adobe DTM works without all most any tag, script, pixel, tool or framework that you think of at this point in time.
+The above list is not exhaustive so basically, to sum up Adobe DTM works without all most any tag, script, pixel, tool, or framework that you think of at this point in time.
 Adobe DTM simply is the best tag management system available in the market today.